kalyaninagaraj/air-quality-skill/README.md

 By default, Mycroft reports **real-time** (most recent, 1-hour average) PM 2.5 (fine particulate matter) concentration levels at a monitoring station in your city.
-You can also ask Mycroft for PM 10 (course particulate matter), CO (carbon monoxode), O<sub>3</sub> (ozone), NO<sub>2</sub> (nitrogen dioxide), and SO<sub>2</sub> (sulphur dioxide) levels at your location or in other cities.
+You can also ask Mycroft for PM 10 (coarse particulate matter), CO (carbon monoxode), O<sub>3</sub> (ozone), NO<sub>2</sub> (nitrogen dioxide), and SO<sub>2</sub> (sulphur dioxide) levels at your location or in other cities.
 Mycroft will also report how long